Da Vinci Health Record Exchange (HRex)

 Referencing US Core Profiles

 Many of the profiles in this guide reference other FHIR resources that are US Core profiles.
 This is defined in the formal profile definitions.
 For example, US Core Patient.
-For any other references not formally defined in a US Core profiles, the referenced resource SHOULD be a US Core profile if a US Core profile exists for the resource type.
+For any other references not formally defined in a US Core profile, the referenced resource SHOULD be a US Core profile if a US Core profile exists for the resource type.